 Parameter Description -https <port number=""></port> Enables connection to the server through the https protocol using the specified port number.
-A commonly used port for accessing WebCC through the https protocol is 8443.
-For web browsers to access WebCC via https without specifying the port number-provided that the address of the server is preceded by https://-you can use port 443.
+A commonly used port for accessing W ebCC through the https protocol is 8443.
+For web browsers to access W ebCC via https without specifying the port number-provided that the address of the server is preceded by https://-you can use port 443.
 For https to work, you must either specify a pair of PEM format key and certificate with the -key and -cert option, or a PFX format certificate with the -pfx option. -http <port number=""></port> If access through the https protocol is enabled, this parameter allows you to also allow access through the http protocol through the specified port.
 Using this parameter is optional.
-If the -https parameter is specified, but not the -http parameter, WebCC will only accept connections through https.
-The default port for accessing WebCC through the http protocol is 8080.
-For browsers to access WebCC via http without specifying the port number, you can use port 80. -key <key file=""></key> The location of the private key file for the SSL session.
+If the -https parameter is specified, but not the -http parameter, W ebCC will only accept connections through https.
+The default port for accessing W ebCC through the http protocol is 8080.
+For brow sers to access W ebCC via http without specifying the port number, you can use port 80. -key <key file=""></key> The location of the private key file for the SSL session.
 This must be specified along with the -cert parameter.
 The private key must be in Privacy Enhanced Mail (PEM) format, which is an ASCII format where the key is encoded in Base64 and located betweenBEGIN PRVATE KEY andEND PRIVATE KEY tags.
-Typically private keys in this format have a .key extension. -cert <certificate< th="">The location of the security certificate file for the SSL session.
-This must be</certificate<> The location of the security certificate file for the SSL session.
-This must be
+Typically private keys in this format have a .key extension.

-Parameter Description file> specified along with the -key parameter.
-The certificate must be in Privacy Enhanced Mail (PEM) format, which is an ASCII format where the certificate is encoded in Base64 and located between BEGIN CERTIFICATE and END CERTIFICATE tags.
-Typically, such certificates have a .crt, .cer or .pem extension. -pfx <pfx certificate="" file=""></pfx> If you have a Personal Information Exchange (PFX) certificate, you can use this parameter to specify its location, instead of using a PEM certificate and key.
+Parameter Description -cert <certificate file></certificate The location of the security certificate file for the SSL session.
+This must be specified along with the -key parameter.
+The certificate must be in Privacy Enhanced Mail (PEM) format, which is an ASCII format where the certificate is encoded in Base64 and located between BEGIN CERTIFICATE andEND CERTIFICATE tags.
+Typically, such certificates have a .crt, .cer or .pem extension. -pfx <pfx certificate<br="">file></pfx> If you have a Personal Information Exchange (PFX) certificate, you can use this parameter to specify its location, instead of using a PEM certificate and key.
 Typically, such certificates have a .pfx or .p12 extension.
 Since these certificates include their own private key, specifying a key with this certificate type is not required. -ca <root ca<br="">certificate file></root> If you have a domain certificate that is signed by a certificate authority (CA), this parameter allows you to specify the root CA certificate and/or its intermediate certificates.
 If you want to specify several certificates so as to compose the chain going from your domain certificate to the root CA certificate, you can repeat the parameter, like so: -ca <intermediate 1="" certificate=""> -ca <intermediate 2="" certificate=""> -ca <root ca="" certificate=""> Typically, you will be able to log on to WebCC using SSL from a Web browser even if WebCC is only configured with your domain certificate, provided that it is signed by a reputable certificate authority.
 However, if you want project collaborators to be able to use the Download Database Changes and Update Database Scene functionalities in Harmony via SSL, it may be necessary to specify the root CA certificates and/or its intermediates, as Harmony may not otherwise be able to recognize the authority of the CA who signed your certificate.
 Typically, you can obtain the root CA certificates or intermediate certificates from the root certificate authority of the certificate authority who signed your domain certificate.
-NOTE If necessary, you can allow Harmony to trust the WebCC server even if it has a self-signed certificate-see Disabling SSL Certificate Validation for WebCC in Harmony on page 291.</root></intermediate></intermediate>
+NOTE If necessary, you can allow Harmony to trust the WebCC server even if it has a self-signed certificate-see Disabling SSL Certificate Validation for WebCC in Harmony on page 293.</root></intermediate></intermediate>